nparker2023/R-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

 }
 ```

+When this function is called, it should output a file similar to the one shown in the following image.
+The following image show a database before and after filtering.
+Similar to the previous two functions, the filtered dataset has fewer rows than the non-filtered dataset.

 ## Filter Data By Gene Ontology

 Step 9: Filter species datasets by gene ontology term and save to a csv file.